About this listing

-To ensure a great 'fit' feel free to contact me if you have any questions at all.
+To ensure a great 'fit' feel free to contact us if you have any questions at all.

 Ask about the fruit that is in season.
 At times there is plenty to share.

-I am pleased that I have had so many satisfied visitors at my cabin and hope to have many more.
+We are pleased that we have had so many satisfied visitors at our cabin and hope to have many more.
 Please make sure you read everything about the space to make sure this is a good match for you.
 The 'jungalo' experience is not for everyone; but if it is for you, you will enjoy it immensely.
 We have provided a binder with important and useful information that you will find in the kitchen.
 Please take a few moments to read it.